pkiraly/metadata-qa-api/README.md

  * `pattern <regular expression>` - A regular expression that each field value matches to satisfy the condition.
 The expression should cover the whole string, not only a part of it (API: `setPattern(String)` or `withPattern(String)`)

-Example: the field value should start with http:// or https:// and ends with .jpg, .jpeg, .jpe, .jfif, .png, .tiff, .tif, .gif, .svg, .svgz, or .pdf.
+Example: the field value should start with http:// or https:// and end with .jpg, .jpeg, .jpe, .jfif, .png, .tiff, .tif, .gif, .svg, .svgz, or .pdf.

 ```yaml
   - name: thumbnail